cswasif/ZKS-Tunnel-VPN/ZKS_Tunnel_Whitepaper.md

 4.  **Worker** opens a raw TCP socket to the target.
 5.  **Worker** pipes data bi-directionally between the WebSocket and the TCP socket.

-All traffic inside the WebSocket is encrypted with **ZKS (Zero-Knowledge Security)**, ensuring that even the TLS termination point (Cloudflare) sees only encrypted noise.
+All traffic inside the WebSocket is encrypted with **ZKS (Zero-Knowledge Swarm)**, ensuring that even the TLS termination point (Cloudflare) sees only encrypted noise.

 ---